samuvack/VSDS-Tech-Docs/test/8_ldes2service.md

 4. Run  docker-compose up --build

-5. import a data flow in Apache NiFi (localhost:8443) via this configuration file[[SV1]](https://vlaamseoverheid.sharepoint.com/sites/Digitaal-Vlaanderen-VSDS/Gedeelde%20documenten/General/VSDS%20portaal/Tech%20docs.docx#_msocom_1) [[VD2]](https://vlaamseoverheid.sharepoint.com/sites/Digitaal-Vlaanderen-VSDS/Gedeelde%20documenten/General/VSDS%20portaal/Tech%20docs.docx#_msocom_2)
+5. import a data flow in Apache NiFi (localhost:8443) via this configuration file
 6. Assign and LDES endpoint in the LDES client

 7. Go to PgAdmin to access your PostgreSQL database via localhost:8002/